braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 {% endtabs %}

 This instructs the SDK to:
-- Registers your application for push notification on the system.
+- Register your application for push notification on the system.
 - Request the push notification authorization / permission at initialization.
 - dynamically provide implementations for the push notification related system delegate methods.